kongzilla-ks/kong/docs/solana_integration_overview.md

    - Run "solana airdrop 5" to get 5 SOL test tokens
    - Run "solana balance" to get your SOL balance

-2. Solana also has SPL tokens, which is similar to ERC-20 for Ethereum which allows anyone to create their own tokens.
+2. Solana also has SPL tokens, which is similar to ERC-20 for Ethereum and allows for custom tokens.
    For example USDC on Solana is a SPL token.
 Use the "spl-token" command line to interact with SPL tokens.

    - Run "spl-token accounts" to get balances of all your SPL tokens
    - https://faucet.circle.com - visit the faucet to get USDC test tokens.
 Select USDC and Network: Solana Devnet.
 Then paste your Solana wallet address. (from solana address).
-Re-run "spl-token accounts" and see that you received 10 USDC test tokens
+Re-run "spl-token accounts" and see that you received 10 USDC

 ## Kong Backend Deployment